samcammarata/MapMaker/README.md

 Sophia-milestone3 edits:
 Thought about Prof. Kalb's advice on some of the buttons.
 Fixed the save button; it now writes to a textfile all of the information.
 Clear and Create New work better now as well.

+Sophia edit 4 notes:
+Clear works properly.
+Added in functionality for "upload background" button.
+It just shows the file location for whatever image you choose.
+Still need to figure out how to make a save file dialog work when creating a new map...the way I tried made it crash.

+Sophia edit 5 notes:
+Added in a save file dialog that comes up when the users tries to clear or create new.
+Prompts them to go back and save before making changes.